 Minor in History

 The study of history is fundamental to understanding the present and impacting the future.
-Students in our program will explore public history, political history, American religious history, early American history, military history and church history in preparation for graduate school or to enter the career field directly upon graduation in a broad number of history-related careers.
+Students in our program will explore public history, political history, American religious history, early American history, and military history in preparation for graduate school or to enter any of a broad range of history-related careers.

 Program Plan (pdf)